GuacamoleResearch/managing-work/docs/3-GettingStartedWithGitHubProjects.md

 ## Managing work with GitHub Projects
-_GitHub Projects project a management layer on top of Issues, providing custom fields, custom workflows, visualizations, automation, and ...TBD...
-In this exercise we'll investigate creating projects, adding issues, adding drafts, adding fields, and customizing workflow status.
+_GitHub Projects provide a management layer on top of Issues, including custom fields, workflows, visualizations, automation, and more!
+In this exercise we'll investigate creating projects, adding issues and drafts, customizing fields, and updating workflow status._

 ### Exercise Project Fundamentals
 - [ ] Create a new project with a name that you'll recognize (e.g., "Dave's lab project"), starting from scratch as a Table.